Chitra (art): The painting

 A chitra is a form of expression and communication.
 According to Aparajitaprccha – a 12th-century text on arts and architecture, just like the water reflects the moon, a chitra reflects the world.
 It is a rupa (form) of how the painter sees or what the painter wants the viewer to observe or feel or experience.

-A good painting is one that is alive, breathing, draws in and affects the viewer.
-It captivates the minds of viewers, despite their diversity.
-Installed in a sala (hall or room), it enlivens the space.
+Chitra are usually installed in sala (halls or rooms).

 The ornaments of a painting are its lines, shading, decoration and colors, states the 6th-century Visnudharmottara Purana.
 It states that there are eight gunas (merits, features) of a chitra that the artist must focus on: (1) posture; (2) proportion; (3) the use of the plumb line; (4) charm; (5) detail (how much and where); (6) verisimilitude; (7) kshaya (loss, foreshortening) and; (8) vrddhi (gain).
 Among the dosas (demerits, faults) of a painting and related arts, states Chitrasutra, are lines that are weak or thick, absence of variety, errors in scale (oversized eyes, lips, cheeks), inconsistency across the canvas, deviations from the rules of proportion, improper posture or sentiment, and non-merging of colors.